ksaaskil/functional-programming-examples/learn-you-a-haskell/learning-fp.md

 ---
 title: Why I love learning functional programming
 published: false
-description: Yet another blog post on why I think learning FP is fun and useful
+description: Yet another blog post on why learning functional programming is fun and useful
 tags: functional,programming,haskell
 series: Learning functional programming
 ---

 This is the first part of the series on learning functional programming (FP).
 Inspired by [100 days of FP](https://dev.to/gillchristian/day-12-lambda-calculus-29hg), I'm also writing this series as my personal notes of my progress in learning FP.
 I do not claim to be an expert in FP, so if you think anything I write is inaccurate or plain wrong, please let me know in the comments!

 In this first part, I'd like to share why I spend time on learning functional programming in the first place.
 Don't take me as a functional programming advocate or expert: at work, I mostly write imperative code and I'm a noob in writing real-world software in FP.
-However, I still spend time learning functional programming and here's why.
+However, I still spend time learning functional programming.
+This is why.

 ### 1. It brings math to programming